2022 Osun State gubernatorial election: Primary elections

-The primaries, along with any potential challenges to primary results, were scheduled for between February 16 and March 12.
+The primaries, along with any potential challenges to primary results, were scheduled for between 16 February and 12 March.
 According to some candidates and community leaders, an informal zoning gentlemen's agreement should have set the Osun West Senatorial District to have the next governor as since the 1999 return of democracy, all Osun governors have come from either the Osun East or Osun Central Senatorial Districts.
 While the PDP ended up nominating Adelake, a westerner, Oyetola was renominated by the APC despite his Central origins.

 All Progressives Congress

 Although there were rumors of a rift between Governor Oyetola and former Governor Rauf Aregbesola that could lead to Oyetola failing to be renominated, Osun APC Chairman Gboyega Famodun claimed that Oyetola was widely accepted throughout the state and local APC chapters and thus would have the support of the state party.
 However, the Osun State APC later factionalized between the Oyetola-aligned IleriOluwa faction (chaired by Famodun) and the Aregbesola-aligned The Osun Progressives faction (chaired by Rasaq Salinsile).
 Despite outside attempts at reconciliation, the party crisis deepened by January 2022 and the threat of two parallel primaries loomed as Oyetola registered to run in the IleriOluwa APC while challengers registered to run in the TOP APC.
 Eventually, the IleriOluwa faction was recognized by the national APC and the primary continued within it as Aregbesola endorsed challenger Moshood Adeoti while Oyetola began his campaign for a second term.

-In January 2022, the APC rescheduled its primary for February 19 with the expression of interest form costing ₦2.5 million and the nomination form costing ₦20 million; a 50% discount would be provided to women candidates and candidates with disabilities.
-The party also rescheduled its candidate screening and screening appeal process for February 10 and 15, respectively.
+In January 2022, the APC rescheduled its primary for 19 February with the expression of interest form costing ₦2.5 million and the nomination form costing ₦20 million; a 50% discount would be provided to women candidates and candidates with disabilities.
+The party also rescheduled its candidate screening and screening appeal process for 10 and 15 February, respectively.
 Different dates had been announced in November but the dates were changed after national revision.